jdc-cunningham/cbp-turbotax-csv-parser/devlog.md

 Well according to this and my other FIFO calculators I did have net gains in 2021 so that's cool except I gotta pay more taxes ha.

 So I'll manually verify this CSV then damn.

+I can get help by generating what I see on the screen as a CSV to work with in Google Spreadsheet.

 04/06
 Alright today is the day, really need to get this done/move on.